 Various sources report difficulty keeping.
 In our hands and many other’s, T. apophysis shows less drought tolerance than most neotropical terrestrials.
 The degree is akin to that of T. stirmi or T. blondi.
 As with all tarantulas, spiderlings are more sensitive than adults.
 A humidity source to oppose dry room air found in most US homes will put you in good stead with any spiderling.
 A pinch of substrate held between the fingers should be neither dusty nor wet.
 Larger specimens can be kept on a substrate gradient, damp at one end, dry at the other.
 There are many other effective solutions.
 Again, ventilation should strike a balance between excessive dampness, which encourages microbial growth, and too rapid equilibration with dry room air.
 We keep spiderlings through adults at 68-74F.
 See the entry for T. stirmi for a brief discussion of ideal temperature ranges cited in the literature.

-N.b.: (1) The correct pronunciation of ‘apophysis’ is a – pó – phy – sis, accent on the second syllable: [LINK].
+N.b.: (1) The correct pronunciation of ‘apophysis’ is a – pó – phy – sis, accent on the second syllable.

-The first photo above shows a spiderling of the size offered here.
+The first photo above shows a spiderling from a previous shipment, of the size offered here.
 The second photo shows a young female, recently molted.
+The third photo shows one of the sac mates available.

 |Dimensions||1 × 0.5 × 0.5 in|